-This tool allows for the use of variables in different columns, automatically multiplying and combining into new phrases, but it’s only useful for PPC campaigns.
+This tool allows for the use of variables in different columns, automatically multiplying and combining into new phrases.

-Just start with a solid list and a good batch of variables, and you’ll cover every base possible.
+With this tool, just start with a solid list of keywords, and a column or two of variables, and you’ll cover every base possible.

 In the first column add your primary phrases, in the second, add a list of variations, and you can add even more variations in the third or even fourth column.